 Business Segment.
-The Company's sole reporting segment is one where we sell proprietary nutritional supplements, skin care and anti-aging products, and weight-management and fitness products through network marketing distribution channels operating in twenty-four markets.
+We operate in the nutritional supplement industry.
+The Company's sole reporting segment is one where we sell proprietary nutritional supplements, skin care and anti-aging products, and weight-management and fitness products operating in twenty-five markets.
+The Company sells its products in most markets through network marketing distribution channels.
 Mannatech's subsidiary in China, Meitai, operates under a cross-border e-commerce model, where consumers in China can buy Mannatech products directly from Meitai via the internet.
+Mannatech's subsidiary, NEMO, operates an affiliate business model under the brand name, "Trulu", in the United States.